Last updated on May 11, 2021

 Any individual preparing or distributing giveaways must wear a cloth face covering and practice proper hand hygiene throughout the entire process.
 Giveaways must be individually wrapped and easy to grab without an individual needing to touch multiple items (i.e. no bowls of candy bowls).

-All in-person events must be added to Engage at leastno later than 2472 hours in advance for on-campus events and 72 hours in advance for off-campus events.
-The Engage event must be approvedapproval by the Office of Student Life before proceeding. (notification will be sent via Engage).
+All in-person events must be added to Engage at no later than 24 hours in advance for on-campus events and 72 hours in advance for off-campus events.
+The Engage event must be approved by the Office of Student Life before proceeding (notification will be sent via Engage).

 Additionally, advance RSVPs and on-site check-in must be facilitated via Engage for all in-person student organization activities, events, and meetings.
 This will ensure that room capacities are not exceeded and will enable contact tracing if necessary.
 All attendees and hosts must be checked-in and recorded in the Engage event.
 Additional resources will be provided to assist with creating events and You can learn more about tracking attendance through Engage support resources.

 Please note that attendee advance registration and attendee check-in is not required for tabling, but tabling events must still be added to Engage for approval and any members staffing the table must be recorded via the check-in feature on Engage.

 Only GW community members (students, faculty, staff) will be allowed to attend in-person, on-campus events.
 This includes event attendees as well as any speakers, entertainers, etc. Co-sponsored events with external organizations are not permitted.
 For the safety of the guests and the GW community, student organizations are required to use virtual resources and online programs to accommodate external, non-GW guests, speakers, etc.